It is possible to carry over leave for an employee who has not taken it, but what are the rules, and how do you do it?

 Employers cannot force staff to carry over leave to the next year instead of taking it.
 If an employee has leftover entitlement they may carry over a certain amount, if there is a written agreement between them and the employer (e.g. in their employment contract) that says they can.
 For most UK staff that maximum amount is 8 days.
 In some situations, the amount may be higher.

 Why so complex?

-In addition, remember that if your staff have holiday entitlement that goes beyond the legal minimum (a contractual leave entitlement), whether or not this can be carried over will depend on your contracts of employment, or other written agreements.
-The best approach is to make sure your policies on the subject are clearly communicated, via staff handbook or intranet.
+In addition, remember that if your staff has a holiday entitlement that goes beyond the legal minimum (a contractual leave entitlement), whether or not this can be carried over will depend on your contracts of employment or other written agreements.
+The best approach is to make sure your policies on the subject are clearly communicated, via the staff handbook or intranet.
 It is of course important to make sure you treat employees equally and fairly.

 Ok, got it.
 That’s not too complicated.

 Once you understand the basic rule, watch out for the exceptions.
 Under WTD the employee has a right to carry over leave (i.e. the 20 days) if they are prevented from taking it by something outside of their control, such as sickness.
 Confusingly this does not apply to the UK-only entitlement (the 8 days) or to any contractual entitlement (over the 28 days).
 This article gives a more detailed summary of the differences.

 Another exception that applies only to the WTD allowance comes as a result of a case in the European court.
 This says that if the employer does not encourage the employee to take all of their leave entitlement, then the worker is entitled to carry over leave to the next year.
 This offers yet another reason to make sure staff take their holiday.
 LeaveWizard users have the option of setting up regular email reminders to employees, offering peace of mind on this front.

 So I understand the rules.
 How do I carry over leave?